Enrico Alfano: Conviction

 After a 17-month trial, the often tumultuous proceedings ended with a guilty verdict on 8 July 1912.
 The defendants, including 27 leading Camorra bosses, were sentenced to a total of 354 years' imprisonment.
 The main defendants Enrico Alfano and Giovanni Rapi were sentenced to 30 years.
 The priest Vitozzi received seven years and government witness Abbatemaggio five years.
 The jury had been held in isolation since March 1911.
 The reports of the proceedings were about 40,000 pages in 63 volumes.
-In his last statement before the verdict, a furious Alfano accused the authorities to have killed his brother Ciro, who had died in prison.
-Another defendant, Gennaro De Marinas, who was sentenced to 30 years as well, slashed his throat with a piece of glass in the Court when the verdict was delivered.
+In his last statement before the verdict, a furious Alfano accused the authorities of having killed his brother Ciro, who had died in prison.
+Another defendant, Gennaro De Marinis, who was sentenced to 30 years as well, slashed his throat with a piece of glass in the Court when the verdict was delivered.

 After his conviction Alfano was transferred to the prison of Sassari, on the island of Sardinia.
 As The New York Times reported: "The convicts did all in their power to see the great criminal and pay him a kind of court, putting themselves at his disposition as subjects would to a sovereign."
 Many fan letters addressed to him arrived at the penitentiary, including love letters from women.
 In prison he took up the old family trade of shoemaking.

 Release

 In 1927, fifteen years later, government witness Gennaro Abbatemaggio withdrew his accusations.
 However, despite serious doubts of several magistrates about the legitimacy of the trial, the case was never reopened.
 Abbatemaggio had invented everything about a crime of which he knew nothing.
 Captain Fabbroni had spent 350,000 lire to pay the witnesses, according to Abbatemaggio, and he described the case as "a setup against the leaders of the Neapolitan Camorra organized by him in accordance with the collaborators of Captain Fabbroni."

 In 1930, a request for pardon was made by the Neapolitan newspaper Il Mattino, which at the time of the trial had strongly supported the work of the police.
-Alfano's sister, Rosina Alfano, tried to convince the suspected real killer Gaetano Amodeo – who privately admitted to have been the slayer and had been identified as such by the first inquiry of the Naples police – to publicly confess the murder, which he refused to do.
+Alfano's sister, Rosina Alfano, tried to convince the suspected real killer Gaetano Amodeo – who privately admitted to having been the slayer and had been identified as such by the first inquiry of the Naples police – to publicly confess the murder, which he refused to do.
 In subsequent years, the requests for pardon came before Benito Mussolini one by one.
-In his own hand the Duce wrote on those instances: "Provisions should be individually, ranging measures over time."
+In his own hand, the Duce wrote on those instances: "Provisions should be individually, ranging measures over time."

 Alfano was granted a conditional release for good behaviour on 16 October 1934, after serving 27 years of his sentence.
 The erstwhile head of the Camorra vanished into oblivion.
+He died on 10 January 1940 in Naples.